pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

 You can use this to write and execute your own GraphQL queries to fetch data from the AMR.

-### <a id='connecting-to-graphql-curl'></a> Connecting to AMR GraphQL through cURL
+### <a id='connect-to-graphql-curl'></a> Connect to AMR GraphQL through curl

-To connect to the AMR GraphQL using cURL when you enabled ingress, you first need the AMR GraphQL access token and its CA certificate.
+To connect to the AMR GraphQL using curl when you enabled ingress, you first need the AMR GraphQL access token and its CA certificate.

 To fetch the AMR GraphQL CA certificate: